StrikerCode08/book-management/README.md

 Book Management
 ## Introduction

-A more detailed description of your project and its purpose.
+A simple book management system with complex authroization and role based authentication

 ## Features

-- Feature 1
+- Only Admins can add remove and update books
-- Feature 2
+- One book can be borrowed by a single user at once
-- Feature 3
+- Once returned other users can also borrow it

 ## Technologies Used